 Papias, the pupil of John, bishop of Hierapolis in Asia...is said to have published a Second coming of Our Lord or Millennium.
 Irenæus and Apollinaris and others who say that after the resurrection the Lord will reign in the flesh with the saints, follow him (Jerome.
 De Viris Illustribus (On Illustrious Men), Chapter 18.
 Copyright © 2008 by Kevin Knight).

-Thus, Millenarianism was taught by several that the Catholics and Orthodox consider to be saints.
-Notice also that Apollinaris is called one who held to the Mosaic law and promoted the millennial teaching.
+The Millennium was taught by several people that the Catholics and Orthodox consider to be saints.
 This is a further reason to consider that he would have kept not just Passover on the 14th, but the holy days like the Feast of Tabernacles which Christians believe points to the millennium.

 From An Unknown Book